top of page

 Russia sure didn't start strong, with the first editions being these ones published in 2005 by 2005 by Росмэн (Rosmen):

-But in 2016 ACT improved vastly upon these, with hardback editions featuring work by Андрей Ферез (Andrew Ferez):
+But in 2016 ACT improved vastly upon these, with hardback editions featuring work by Andrew Ferez:

 The look is perhaps fluffier than the trilogy's exact tone but it's pretty irresistibly sumptuous.